We acknowledge and respect the traditional owners of this land, the Quandamooka people.

-Every Sea School expedition serves to develop our sense of place and belonging, naturally we aim to leave every place cleaner and healthier than we found it by gathering the flotsam and jetsam that is too common on our shores.
+Being out in nature helps to develop our sense of place and belonging, and we leave every place cleaner and healthier than we found it by gathering the flotsam and jetsam that is too common on our shores.
 Our awareness of connectedness, ecology and important environmental issues grows immensely through close encounters and deep experiences we have with the marine environment; along with our capacity to act responsibly as stewards and mentors of this land for future generations. 🐬 Please help us to develop our sustainable practices and multicultural approaches to learning on Quandamooka country.

 Moreton bay is magnificent, and alive with dugong, sea turtle, dolphin, osprey and other wildlife such as the Brahminy kite, Sandpipers and Curlews.
-During summer months the migratory sea birds arrive from the northern hemisphere – and many of our boats are named after them.
+During summer months the migratory sea birds arrive from the northern hemisphere – many of our boats are named after them.
 In winter, humpback whales rejoice as their calves are born in these sheltered waters.
 Stingrays are a constant presence.

 Teerk Roo Ra